pySmiller/htd/README.md

 ## CUDA Notes

 The training script can leverage a CUDA‑enabled GPU for faster computation.
-If `device` is set to `cuda` but no GPU is detected, the script will raise an error.
-Using `device: auto` will gracefully fall back to CPU when CUDA is unavailable.
+When `device` is set to `cuda` but no GPU is detected, the script now falls back to CPU and prints a warning.
+Using `device: auto` performs this selection automatically.

 ## Reports